freesurfer/fsdeepnet/docs/CONFIGURATION.md

 # Configuration Guide

-This guide explains how to configure FreeSeg for training, prediction, and evaluation.
+This guide explains how to configure FreeSeg for training, and evaluation during training.

 ## Table of Contents